Wall Street Praises Diamondback Energy Inc. (FANG) After Recent Earnings Report

 FANG’s Market Performance

-FANG stocks went up by 1.31% for the week, with a monthly jump of 18.76% and a quarterly performance of 63.82%, while its annual performance rate touched 249.47%.
-The volatility ratio for the week stands at 4.48% while the volatility levels for the past 30 days are set at 6.24% for Diamondback Energy Inc..
-The simple moving average for the period of the last 20 days is 9.29% for FANG stocks with a simple moving average of 79.44% for the last 200 days.
+FANG stocks went down by -12.13% for the week, with a monthly jump of 5.45% and a quarterly performance of 57.35%, while its annual performance rate touched 254.10%.
+The volatility ratio for the week stands at 5.95% while the volatility levels for the past 30 days are set at 6.48% for Diamondback Energy Inc..
+The simple moving average for the period of the last 20 days is -7.23% for FANG stocks with a simple moving average of 54.92% for the last 200 days.

 Analysts’ Opinion of FANG